InfamousTechers/DashboardProject/src/main/java/com/dash/dashboard/scraper/python/README.md

     for site_name in sites:
         announcementsTable.add_site(site_name)

-## Add sites with tests and quizzes to the TestSites table
+## Add sites with testsTable and quizzes to the TestSites table
 >>>Create the table object
     testsTable  = TestSitesTable()